emxee333/data-440-capstone/_posts/2024-10-14-scadpenalty.md

 SqrtLasso mean error: 1.585806390195204
 SCAD mean error: 3.779851160895123
 ```
+In my experiment, SqrtLasso yields the best performance compared to ElasticNet and SCAD.

 ### Applying to the Concrete dataset with quadratic interaction terms
 Using the methods above, I want to determine a variable selection for the Concrete data set with quadratic interaction terms (polynomial features of degree 2).
-To solve this, you should consider choosing the best weight for the penalty function.
-What is the ideal model size (number of variables with non-zero weights), and what is the cross-validated mean square error?
+To solve this, I compared different weights for the penalty function.
+I found the best model size and c What is the ideal model size and cross-validated mean square error for each model.

 Importing necessary libraries and the dataset, then scaling my data with StandardScaler and incorporating interaction terms with scikit-learn's PolynomialFeatures. :
 ```python